spikedoanz/numerical-analysis/Project1.md

 do with my time than implementing a png compatible spec.

 So I regretfully relied on Python for this portion of the project.
-My sincerest apologies for this show of programmer ineptitude.
+My sincerest apologies for this show of programming ineptitude.